jenniferlynparsons/evolving-resources/misc/process-interview-questions.md

 Do you do stateful things like logging or fetching from databases deep within functions?

-How do you corral state
+How do you corral state?

 How do you use databases?
 What in your system has access to databases?